Gastric Sleeve Thailand

-We will then discuss with Dr. Narong if you are a good candidate for gastric sleeve surgery, assuming you are a good candidate we will confirm you are a good candidate and email you a quote as well.
+We will then discuss with Dr. Narong, if you are a good candidate for gastric sleeve surgery or not.
+Assuming you are a good candidate, we will confirm you that you can undergo the surgery and a quote as well.

 You can then make a booking for surgery.
-You will need to spend around 2 weeks in Thailand, during that period you will be admitted 5 nights in the hospital.
+You will need to spend around 2 weeks in Thailand, during your stay you will be admitted 5 nights in the hospital.

-Most clients will be requested to complete a sleep study before having surgery.
-This is to determine is you have sleep apnea (sleep apnea is when you stop breathing for a period in your sleep).
+Most clients will be requested to complete a sleep study before having surgery done.
+This is to determine whether you have sleep apnea (sleep apnea is when you stop breathing for a period in your sleep) or not.
 Clients with sleep apnea will need to use CPAP machine for minimum 14 nights before coming over for surgery.
-The CPAP machine help you breath when you are sleeping.
+The CPAP machine helps you to breath when you are sleeping.

 When you come to Thailand our driver will pick you up at the airport and send you to the luxury apartments, where many of our clients stay.
 You will relax the first night at the hotel.

-The next morning we will pick you up and drive you to the hospital where the pre operative checks will be begin.
+The next morning, we will pick you up and drive you to the hospital, where the pre-operative checks will be begin.
 You will do a standard pre-surgery checkup and you will also have a gastroscope tests to see if you stomach is infected before surgery.
-You will typically meet a gastro intestinal doctor, a dietrician/endocrine doctor and of course you will consult with Dr. Narong our gastric sleeve surgeon.
+You will typically meet a gastro intestinal doctor, a dietician/endocrine doctor and of consult with Dr. Narong, our gastric sleeve surgeon.

-After spending 2-3 nights in the serviced apartment you will be admitted to the hospital where you will have surgery.
+After spending 2-3 nights in the serviced apartment, you will be admitted to the hospital where you will have surgery.
 Admission is typically for 5 nights.
 The first night after surgery is usually spent in the intensive care unit.
 You will then transfer to the ward where you will spend the remaining 4 nights.
 You will likely be out of the bed on the day after surgery or maybe even the same day.
-Dr. Narong and our dietician will check up on your while in hospital.
+Dr. Narong and our dietitian will check up on you during the hospital stay.